tonirodriguez/FunctionalProgramDesign-Assignment2/README.md

 The function returns true for every position that is inside the terrain.
 Terrains can be created easily from a string representation using the methods in the file StringParserTerrain.scala.

-Your first task is to implement two methods in trait StringParserTerrainthat are used to parse the terrain and the start / end positions.
+Your first task is to implement two methods in trait StringParserTerrain that are used to parse the terrain and the start / end positions.
 The Scaladoc comments give precise instructions how they should be implemented.

 ```
 def terrainFunction(levelVector: Vector[Vector[Char]]): Pos => Boolean = ???